Mosasaur5526/BCM-iCT-torch/README.md

 We will also provide our code for BCM and iCT on CIFAR-10 with JAX.
 Please stay tuned for updates!

+## TL;DR
+BCM learns a single neural network that enables both forward and backward traversal along the PF ODE, efficiently unifying generation and inversion tasks within one framework.
+BCM offers diverse sampling options and has great potential in downstream tasks.

 ## Model Weights
 We provide checkpoints for BCM and our reproduced iCT on ImageNet-64:
 - BCM-ImageNet-64